dansmyers/AncientAlgorithms/Challenge_Projects/2-The_Sand_Reckoner.md

 He first assumes the circumference of the Earth is no more than 3 million *stadia*.
 He notes that this is much bigger than other estimates, which were closer to 300,000 stadia.
 Recall that we discussed Erasothenes, who came up with an estimate of about 250,000 stadia.
 Dividing by 3 as an approximation of pi, we conclude that the diameter of the Earth can't be bigger than 1 million stadia.
 This is the first piece.

+Throughout his calculations, Archimedes is consistently *overapproximates* quantites.
+He wants to show that it's possible to reason about huge numbers, so he's fine with making those numbers (and hence, the number of grains of sand in the universe) bigger than their "correct" values.

-Citing earlier astronomers, he then states that the diameter of the Sun is no more than 30 times the diameter of the moon.
+Citing earlier astronomers, he next states that the diameter of the Sun is no more than 30 times the diameter of the moon.
 The Earth is bigger than the moon, so the Sun's diameter can't be more than 30 million stadia.

 The final part of this argument is the most technical.
 Archimedes argues that the orbit of the Earth around the Sun is about 1000 times the Sun's diameter.
+He bases this on the fact that the angle taken up by the Sun in the sky is at least 1/1000th of a full circle.

 In the original manuscript, this leads to a long discussion where he describes an experiment he carried out to measure the angular size of the Sun in the sky.
 You can see some details [here](https://web.calstatela.edu/faculty/hmendel/Ancient%20Mathematics/Archimedes/SandReckoner/Ch.1/Ch1.html), but don't stress about it; it's pretty hard to follow.

 Putting all this together: